 How can I end a Kentucky lease agreement?

-Landlords may terminate a lease by the following;
+Under Kentucky Landlord Tenant Law, landlords may terminate a lease by the following;

 - Week to Week: The landlord or tenant may terminate tenancy by written notice given to the other at least 7 days prior to the termination date specified in the notice.